-Guide To Helping Teens With Mental Illness
+Guide To Helping a Teenager With a Mental Illness

 One in five teens has a diagnosable mental health disorder, and for all those that have been diagnosed, there are many more that go through daily life with an undiagnosed mental health disorder.
 Here is a guide on ways to identify and treat a teen with a mental illness.